Kawixh/shopping-cart/README.md

 ### Prerequisites

 - Node.js (version 20 or higher - see `.nvmrc`)
-- Docker (if you want to run the database in a container)
 - A Clerk account and API keys
 - An Etsy account and API keys (if you want to ingest Etsy products)